BreezyTheDev/Keybased-AC/README.md

 ## What is it?

 This resource was created so server developers, owners or leadership can detect modders easier.
 I do not recommend kicking or banning the user based off the information provided by this system.
-I only recommend keeping an eye out of users who are detected by this system when a modder is present.
+I only recommend keeping an eye out for users who are detected by this system when a modder is present.

 ## Configuration